 CS 200.
 Computer Applications for Education

 The purpose of this course is to provide knowledge and skills which will equip teachers to use computing technology effectively in the classroom.
-Prerequisite or co-requisite: ED 202 or 203.
+Prerequisite or co-requisite: ED 205.

 CS 205.
 Web Page Design II